pawelwiejkut/bw_toolbox/README.md

 ## Naming convention

-In this project is used following naming conventions.
+In this project is used following naming conventions: